What is MERV Rating?

 Other than the MERV rating of the air filters, there are a few other things to think about when choosing.

 Always make sure you are getting the right size for your vents.
-Check the previous air filters dimensions to be sure, as you don’t want to go to the store only to stare at all the options and end up back there anyway.
+Check the previous air filter dimensions to be sure, as you don’t want to go to the store only to stare at all the options and end up back there anyway.

 There are mechanical filters and electronic filters.
 Most air conditioners use a mechanical filter, which uses synthetic fibers to trap air particles.
 Electronic filters are filters that use an electric charge to attract air pollution and then trap it.
 Mechanical filters are easier to keep up with and are cheaper than the electronic filters, and they also come in a wider variety of MERV ratings.